attak/attak/README.md

 ## Serverless done right

-ATTAK is a framework that helps you string together serverless functions and message queues to create distributed compute topologies.
-If your application can be built using serverless/auto-scaling technologies (it probably can), ATTAK is the easiest way to build it.
+ATTAK is a full-stack framework for applications built on auto-scaling components.

 We aim to be platform agnostic, beginning with support for Amazon Web Services and then Google Cloud.

 ### Why use ATTAK

-Companies like Amazon and Google create amazing building blocks, but they don't focus on tools.
+Companies like Amazon and Google create amazing building blocks, but they don't put much focus on tools.
 ATTAK blends many services together to create a fully featured application framework, and offers tools for local simulation, unit testing, and much more.
-It handles the setup for permissions, event triggers, etc., and lets you focus on your application.
+It handles the setup for permissions, event triggers, etc., and lets you focus on your application rather than platform specifics.

 ### Status

+Pre-alpha.

+Roadmap:

-Pre-alpha, active development software - not for production use.
-API stabilization expected by summer 2017
+- Alpha release on AWS expected summer 2017
+- Alpha Google compatibility late 2017

 Readme and other documentation may be inaccurate or incomplete.